fenago/recommendation-systems-python/Lab_6.md

 User demographics
 =================

-Finally, let\'s take a look at filters that leverage user demographic information.
-The basic intuition behind these filter is that users of the same demographic tend to have similar tastes.
-Therefore, their effectiveness depends on the assumption that women, or teenagers, or people from the same area will share the same taste in movies.

-Unlike the previous models, these filters do not take into account the ratings given by all users to a particular movie.
-Instead, they only look at those users that fit a certain demographic.

 Let\'s now build a gender demographic filter.
 All this filter does is identify the gender of a user, compute the (weighted) mean rating of a